jwangjie/CarND-Extended-Kalman-Filter-Project/README.md

 ## Kalman Filter Algorithm

 There are many intuitive materials taking about the Kalman Filter, thus it’s not necessary to add one more.
-Here are some highlights to myself.
+Here are some key points to myself.

+The process flow can be shown as

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/a/a5/Basic_concept_of_Kalman_filtering.svg"
-       width="500px" height="280px"/>
+       width="600px" height="320px"/>
 </p>

 #### Prediction